Exeligmos: Details

 The Greeks had knowledge of the exeligmos by at latest 100 BC.
 A Greek astronomical clock called the Antikythera mechanism used epicyclic gearing to predict the dates of consecutive exeligmoses.

 The exeligmos is 669 synodic months (every eclipse cycle must be an integer number of synodic months), almost exactly 726 draconic months (which ensures the sun and moon are in alignment during the new moon), and also almost exactly 717 anomalistic months (ensuring the moon is at the same point of its elliptic orbit).
 It also corresponds to 114 eclipse seasons.
 The first two factors make this a long-lasting eclipse series.
 The latter factor is what makes all the eclipses in an exeligmos so similar.
 The near-integer number of anomalistic months ensures that the apparent diameter of the moon will be nearly the same with each successive eclipse.
 The fact that it is very nearly a whole integer of days ensures each successive eclipse in the series occurs very close to the previous eclipse in the series.

 For each successive eclipse in an exeligmos series the longitude and latitude can change significantly because an exeligmos is over a month longer than a calendar year, and the gamma increases/decreases because an exeligmos is about three hours shorter than a draconic month.
 The sun's apparent diameter also changes significantly in one month, affecting the length and width of a solar eclipse.

 Solar exeligmos example

 Here is a comparison of two annular solar eclipses one exeligmos apart:

 Lunar exeligmos example

 Here is a comparison of two total lunar eclipses one exeligmos apart:

 Sample series of solar exeligmos

 Exeligmos table of solar saros 136.
 Each eclipse occurs at roughly the same longitude but moves about 5-15 degrees in latitude with each successive cycle.

-Solar Exeligmos Animation
+Solar exeligmos animation

 Here is an animation of an exeligmos series.
 Note the similar paths of each total eclipse, and how they fall close to the same longitude of the earth.